LNReader/lnreader-plugins/scripts/multisrc/madara/README.md

 - sourceSite: the site url
 - options: the options of the source
   - lang: the language of the source (default: "English") (check that the language exists in the languages (check folder names in "plugins/"))
   - useNewChapterEndpoint: if the source uses the new chapter endpoint
   - versionIncrements: needs to be updated everytime the site url is updated
   - customJS: custom javascript that will be excuted when getting the text (if the site has a custom copyright that need to be removed)

 ### icon

-To add an icon to the source you can just run `npm run icons` to generate all icons (make sure `npm run generate` works on your machine)
+To add an icon to the source you can just run `npm run build:icons` to generate all icons (make sure `npm run build:multisrc` works on your machine)

 Or you can manualy find the icon of the site \
 (try the favicon of the site (https://site.com/favicon.ico) most of the times it redirects you to an image named something like "cropped-site-32x32.png" try to access "cropped-site.png" or "site.png" if that did not work you can try to access "https://site.com/wp-json/" at the end of this very long file there should be a "site_icon_url" value